Obstetrical bleeding: Risk factors

-In rare cases, inherited bleeding disorders, like hemophilia, von Willebrand disease (vWD), or factor IX or XI deficiency, may cause severe postpartum hemorrhage, with an increased risk of death particularly in the postpartum period.
-The risk of postpartum hemorrhage in patients with vWD and carriers of hemophilia has been found to be 18.5% and 22% respectively.
-This pathology occurs due to the normal physiological drop in maternal clotting factors after delivery which greatly increases the risk of secondary postpartum hemorrhage.
+In rare cases, inherited bleeding disorders, like hemophilia, von Willebrand disease (vWD), or factor IX or XI deficiency, may cause severe postpartum hemorrhage, with an increased risk of death, particularly in the postpartum period.
+The risk of postpartum hemorrhage in patients with vWD and carriers of hemophilia is 18.5% and 22%, respectively.
+This pathology occurs due to the normal physiological drop in maternal clotting factors after delivery, which greatly increases the risk of secondary postpartum hemorrhage.

-Another bleeding risk factor is thrombocytopenia, or decreased platelet levels, which is the most common hematological change associated with pregnancy induced hypertension.
-If platelet counts drop less than 100,000 per microliter the patient will be at a severe risk for inability to clot during and after delivery.
+Another bleeding risk factor is thrombocytopenia, or decreased platelet levels, which is the most common hematological change associated with pregnancy-induced hypertension.
+If platelet counts drop less than 100,000 per microliter, the patient will be at a severe risk for inability to clot during and after delivery.

 Medical tests

-If a small amount of bleeding is seen in early pregnancy a physician may request:
+If a small amount of bleeding is seen in early pregnancy, a physician may request: